nicklockwood/Expression/README.md

 .postfix(String)
 ```

 These symbols represent *operators*.
-Operators can be one or more characters long, and can contain almost any symbol that wouldn't conflict with a valid identifier name, with some caveats:
+Operators can be one or more characters long, and can contain almost any symbol that doesn't conflict with a valid identifier name, with some caveats:

 * Comma (,) is a valid operator on its own, but cannot form part of a longer character sequence
 * The bracket characters `[`, '(', '{', and their counterparts are reserved and cannot be used as operators